filamentgroup/shoestring/README.md

 It uses the `each` method to handle the DOM elements in the current sequence in turn.

 **NOTE** these definitions must be made before a Shoestring object that depends on them is constructed.
-This is in contrast with jQuery where each object has access to new methods through the prototype change.
-This will be changed soon.
+This is in contrast with jQuery where each object has access to new methods through the prototype chain.

 ### Modules